top of page

 • Pen, pencil

-• Lightweight personal book, preferably relating to the trip!
-Books/articles will also be available to borrow. *not necessary for short term trips especially to conserve weight and space
+• Optional lightweight personal book, preferably relating to the trip!
+Books/articles will also be available to borrow.

 • Phone: we'll detach from devices most of the time, but it's good to have for airport pick-up, maps, emergencies, info, and telling the time.